 I like all kinds of music but prefer pop because it makes me dance.
-I loves to dance!
 At the first club I went to I heard music from Madonna and started dancing out there on the dance floor.
 Everybody backed up … The DJ played that music and I was just out there enjoying myself.
 I’m the kind of person who will enjoy dancing ’til my last breath.
 I put some move on that Madonna music.
 After I danced the DJ came up to me and said “You really can dance.
 Did you go to a dancing class?”

 I replied “No. It’s natural.
 I love to dance.
 I watched some videos on MTV and that’s where I get my influence.”

 The DJ said “You’re really good.
-You’ve got some little bit of Micheal Jackson in you, you have Bobby Brown, you got some Madonna, Mariah Carey, Britney Spears … How do you do that?”
+You’ve got some little bit of Michael Jackson in you, you have Bobby Brown, you got some Madonna, Mariah Carey, Britney Spears … How do you do that?”